Choisique/Freelancing-Marketplace-Web-Application/README.md

 Workman is a freelancing platform that enables skilled tradespeople—such as painters, carpenters, masons, electricians, and other artisans—to showcase their work and connect with clients looking for professional services.
 The platform aims to simplify how people find trusted craftsmen, while giving freelancers a place to promote their skills.

+Workman also includes a Market Insight & Analytics feature that provides valuable data on service demand, pricing trends, and freelancer activity—helping both freelancers and clients make informed decisions.

-✨ Features
+✨ Key Features

-Freelancer profiles with skill listings
+Freelancer profiles displaying skills, services, and experience

+Search & filtering to help clients find the right tradesperson

-Service search with categories
+Service listings with detailed descriptions and categories

-Project pages and service descriptions

-User authentication (login & registration)
+User authentication (registration & login)

+Market Insight & Analytics showing:

+1. In-demand Skills

+2. Highest paying industries

+3. Job listings available per category

+4. Average ptice per catefgory

+Responsive design for mobile and desktop

-MySQL database for storing user and service data
+MySQL database integration for storing users, services, and analytics data

-Responsive front-end interface

 🛠️ Technologies Used